mdnehal01/readme/README.md

 # readme

+## Description
+This project is about **"AI-Powered Skin and Hair Care Recommendation System"** and the Name of project is **"Skin Sense .AI"**.
+This is a product based project which uses **"Machine Learning"** to recommend the users actual products according to their Skin and Hair Types.

 #### note: make sure you have installed the Node Js environment copy link and install the required version for your OPERATING SYSTEM
 ```bash
 https://nodejs.org/en/download